hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ### Goals

-TSS Genesis
-1.
-2. That the next consensus roster is set by the app with enough time to key the next roster.
-2.
+The following capabilities are the goals of this proposal:

+1. `Ledger Signing API` - Given a message, the consensus nodes sign the message with shares and aggregate the signatures into a ledger signature after they come to consensus.
+2. `TSS Genesis on Existing Network` - Able to setup an existing network with a ledger public/private key pair.
+3. `TSS Genesis for New Network` - Able to setup a new network with a ledger public/private key pair.
+4. `Keying A New Roster` - Able to transfer the ability to sign a message with the ledger private key from one set of consensus nodes to another.

 ### Non-Goals

+The following are not goals of this proposal:

+1. Achieving a fully dynamic address book life-cycle.
+2. Block Proofs or the signing of blocks.
+3. Verification of signed messages beyond the consensus node.

 ---

 ## Changes

 Integrating a Threshold Signature Scheme into the consensus node requires significant changes to the startup process for a node and the process of changing the consensus roster.

 ### Architecture and/or Components